Skip to main content

 Oliva’s model offers a systematic, step-by-step approach, linking educational philosophy, objectives, content, teaching strategies, and evaluation to create a coherent curriculum.

 Wheeler’s model highlights the cyclical and dynamic nature of curriculum development, encouraging continuous planning, implementation, evaluation, and revision.
-Together, these models equip future educators with the tools to plan, implement, and refine curricula that are purposeful, structured, and responsive to learners’ needs.
+Together, these models equip future teachers with the tools to plan, implement, and refine curricula that are purposeful, structured, and responsive to learners’ needs.

 Understanding by Design (UbD), a framework developed by Wiggins and McTighe, is a backward design approach that begins with identifying the desired learning outcomes, then plans assessments and instructional activities to ensure students achieve deep understanding.